-(1) Hawaii 125-0 Trust, a Delaware business trust (the ATrust@)
+(1) Hawaii II 125-0 Trust, a Delaware business trust (the ATrust@)

-(2) Enron Corp., an Oregon corporation (the ACounterparty@)
+(2) [Enron Corp., an Oregon corporation] [Affiliate of Enron Corp.] (the ACounterparty@)

 1.2 (a) In this Confirmation, capitalized terms used but not defined herein shall have the meanings given to those terms in the Facility Agreement.